Chaste/chaste-docker/README.md

         ```
         docker build -t chaste:2018.1 --build-arg TAG=2018.1 https://github.com/chaste/chaste-docker.git
         ```
-    3. Finally, if you want a bare container ready for you to clone and compile your own Chaste code, run this command omitting the `--build-arg TAG=<branch/tag>` (or explicitly using `--build-arg TAG=-` argument which will skip building Chaste):
+    3. Finally, if you want a bare container ready for you to clone and compile your own Chaste code, run this command omitting the `--build-arg TAG=<branch/tag>` (or explicitly using `--build-arg TAG=-` argument which will skip compiling Chaste within the image):
         ```
         docker build -t chaste https://github.com/chaste/chaste-docker.git
         ```